Install StepsKit (React)

 Anywhere you have the user object — your auth callback, a TanStack Query

-onSuccess, your Zustand/Redux login action — call
+onSuccess, your Zustand/Redux login action — call identify.

-is.
+the visitor is.

-function onLoginSuccess(user: User) {
+async function handleLogin(credentials) {

 id: user.id,